scrabbletank/farhome-rules/rulesdoc.md

 Make a melee attack against a creature using any spellcasting roll instead of your attack roll.
 On hit the creature takes normal damage, ignoring 1 level of resistance.

 ***Enhanced:*** You may spend 1 mana to add a wound of fire, cold, lightning, or poison damage to the attack.

+#### Hindering Strike

+- **AP Cost:** 2/2
+- **Weapon:** any melee weapon
+- **Range:** melee
+- **Level Required:** 2/12

+Once per turn, when a Huge or smaller creature adjacent to you moves with a Move or Sprint action you may make an opportunity attack against the creature.
+On hit you deal normal weapon damage and the creature loses 2 tiles of movement, or 3 on a critical.

+***Enhanced:*** You add a critical success to your attack roll.
+Regardless of the result the target creature treats tiles adjacent to you as difficult terrain until the end of their turn.

 #### Raise Shield